BDC Hamburger Icon

 Businesses must invest in the right communication tools to ensure remote employees stay connected, engaged and privy to insights into various projects in real time.

-Work with your company to ensure you have collaboration tools and internal communication apps like Slack to enable distributed project management and freely flowing text and video communication.
+Work with your IT team to provide remote employees with collaboration tools and internal communication apps, like Slack, to enable distributed project management and freely flowing text and video communication.

-2. Only hold video meetings with a clear purpose.
+Hold video meetings only if they have a clear purpose.

-One of the most common remote work complaints is video call fatigue – also referred to as “Zoom burnout.”
-To avoid this problem, work with the in-office team to limit video meetings.
-When video meetings are absolutely necessary, ensure they have a defined purpose, limited time frame and an agenda shared with everyone involved with the call.
+One of the most common remote work complaints is video call fatigue, also known as “Zoom burnout.”
+You don’t want your remote team to experience this issue, so coordinate with in-office and WFH employees to limit video meetings.
+When video meetings are absolutely necessary, ensure they have a defined purpose, a limited time frame and an agenda shared with everyone involved.

-WFH employees may not have a say in the structure and number of video meetings.
-However, they can work with management to streamline video meetings and set parameters.
+While your WFH employees may not have a say in the structure and number of video meetings, business owners and managers can work with all team members to streamline them and use everyone’s time wisely.

-According to Microsoft’s New Future of Work Report 2022, 47% of Americans prefer a hybrid work situation, 32% prefer full-time WFH and just 21% want to return to the office full time.
+According to a 2023 FlexJobs survey, 46 percent of Americans prefer a hybrid work situation, 51 percent favor full-time WFH and just 3 percent want to return to the office full time.
+Additionally, 63 percent would take a pay reduction if it meant they could work remotely.

 TipBottom line

-Working from home can improve or lower productivity, depending on the remote worker’s time-management skills and the company’s support and oversight.
-To use your time wisely, take time to add meetings to your schedule and allocate specific time to various projects.
-Don’t forget to schedule breaks so you can stay fresh and motivated.
+Working from home can improve or lower productivity, depending on remote workers’ time-management skills and the company’s support and oversight.

 Pros and cons of transitioning to long-term WFH

 More and more companies are instituting permanent WFH or flexible work arrangements.
-HubSpot, Williams-Sonoma, Dell Technologies, Mayo Clinic and Stitch Fix were among the top companies offering remote jobs in 2022.
-Many more are sure to follow suit.
+HubSpot, Williams-Sonoma, Dell, Mayo Clinic and Stitch Fix were among the top companies offering remote jobs in 2024, and many more are sure to follow.

 Pros of working from home